Bluestone Group

-Bluestone Group is a financial services and technology business with offices in the UK and Ireland.
+Bluestone Group is a British financial services and technology business headquartered in Cambridge, England.
+Its current operations include the financial-technology company Fignum and the credit-management and consumer-finance company Bluestone Consumer Finance.
+For the year ended 30 June 2025, Bluestone Investment Holdings reported a loss of £11.1 million, principally reflecting an £11.6 million reduction in the fair value of its investments.
+At year-end, it had total assets of £20.0 million and net assets of £19.6 million.

 History

 Bluestone Group was established in 2000 in Australia as a specialist residential mortgage lender.
 The business was founded by Alistair Jeffery, an investment banker who had worked at Goldman Sachs and Nomura Securities in London during the 1990s.
 The first loan was settled in December 2000, and in the following year, a modest A$50m residential loans were written.

 Bluestone's first office was in Sydney's Chifley Tower.
 In 2001 the business moved to Clarence Street before relocating to its Sydney office to Kent Street and then to 101 Sussex Street.
 The business funded its early expansion with a series of private equity rounds.
 The first round of A$1.8m was completed in June 2000.
 The subscribers were primarily private investors.
 A further A$4m was raised in September 2001 from RMB Ventures, the Australian venture capital arm of First National Bank (South Africa).
 Crescent Capital and the Liberman Family invested further expansion funds in 2002, and ABN AMRO invested A$5m in 2005.

 Bluestone's start-up funding was provided via a A$250m warehouse line provided by Nomura International, part of the Nomura Group.
 Nomura exited its funding line in 2003 by syndicating its warehouse line to Barclays.